Wiley Slough Restoration Project

 However, flood and drainage infrastructure has not functioned properly.
 The setback dike has overtopped six times since 2016 causing damage to the dike, access road and other features on the wildlife area, and flooded neighboring land.
 More severe or prolonged overtopping could breach the dike and cause large-scale flooding and damages on Fir Island.

-In summer 2023, the setback dike will be raised to a height that will decrease the risk of overtopping and ensure the dike meet Corps of Engineers design guidelines.
-Raising the dike will require additional widening on the landward side, which will result in some changes to parking, road alignment, and vegetation.
+In summer 2023, work began to raise the setback dike to a height that will decrease the risk of overtopping and ensure the dike meets Corps of Engineers design guidelines.
+Raising the dike requires additional widening on the landward side, which will result in some changes to parking, road alignment, and vegetation.
 These actions will have no impact on the restored estuary habitat.

 Fall 2022